-INTRODUCTION:
+INTRODUCTION.

 The objectives of rotorcraft design work in a government laboratory are to support research and to support rotorcraft acquisition.
 Research activities require a robust design capability to aid in technology impact assessments and to provide system level context for research.
 At the applied research level, it is necessary to show how technology will impact future systems, and justify the levels of investment required to mature that technology to an engineering development stage.
 Design provides one avenue to accomplishing these objectives.
-The Department of Defense (DoD) acquisition phases requiring rotorcraft design work include concept exploration, concept decision, refinement, and technology concept development.
+The Department of Defense (DoD) acquisition phases requiring rotorcraft design work include concept exploration, concept decision. refinement, and technology concept development.
 During these acquisition phases, it is typically necessary to perform quantitative evaluation and independent synthesis of a wide array of aircraft designs, in order to provide the foundation for specification and requirement development.

 Rotorcraft conceptual design consists of analysis, synthesis, and optimization to find the best aircraft meeting the required capabilities and performance.
 A conceptual design tool is used for synthesis and analysis of rotorcraft.
 These tools historically have been low fidelity for rapid application.
-Such sizing codes are built around the use of momentum theory for rotors, classical finite wing theory, a referred parameter engine model, and semi-empirical weight estimation techniques.
+Such sizing codes are built around the use of momentum theory for rotors, classical finite wing theory, a referred parameter engine model, and semiempirical weight estimation techniques.
 The successful use of a low-fidelity tool requires careful consideration of model input parameters and judicious comparison with existing aircraft to avoid unjustified extrapolation of results.

 The helicopter industry has proprietary conceptual design tools, including PRESTO (Bell Helicopter), RDM (Sikorsky Aircraft), and HESCOMP and VASCOMP (Boeing).
-Until now the tools available to the U.S.
+Until now the tools available to the U.S. government have been characterized by out-of-date software and limited capabilities.
+Examples are HESCOMP and VASCOMP (the versions developed by Boeing in the 1970s), and RC (developed by the U.S. Army AFDD in the 1990s).

 Presented at the American Helicopter Society Aeromechanics Specialists' Conference, San Francisco, CA, January 20-22, 2010.
-Revised April 2010 and December 2017.
 This is a work of the U.S. Government and is not subject to copyright protection.